 The Recordings area of the site includes two segments of the catalog–Compact Discs and Listening Library.
 Find Tina Faigen’s acclaimed recordings of Schultz’s original works and transcriptions for piano in Compact Discs.
 The Listening Library provides users with free access to the complete collection of the website’s playable recordings and music demos–representative video and audio recordings of Schultz works and editions.
 Watch for new additions to this area including live performances and studio recordings of orchestras, choirs, ensembles and soloists, both professionals and students, performing music by Robert Schultz.
 If you would like to submit your recording of a Robert Schultz work to be considered for our Listening Library send us an email (email@example.com) with the details and we’ll let you know how to submit it.

 The most significant area still under construction is the Digital Library.
 The Digital Library is a body of single piano editions made available for purchase and download in self-print PDF files, commonly referred to as printable sheet music editions.
 Our ultimate goal for this segment of the catalog is to make available the vast majority of Robert Schultz’s 3,000 piano arrangements, transcriptions and editions of classical works written since 1980.
 As we have this complete catalog of arrangements on file in print editions, we are working to convert these to electronic editions and take the necessary steps to make them available.
-As of April, 2017, 484 titles have been added to the Digital Library.
+As of August 18, 2021, 561 titles have been added to the Digital Library.
+The most recent additions are the bulk of the original advanced/concert piano solos such as Visions of Dunbar, Eight Reminiscences and numerous others.
+Prior to the addition of the piano works for concert artists, the intermediate and early grade piano solos that were first published by Columbia Pictures Publications in Schultz’s Future Artists Series during the 1980s were added.
 The entire series of 24 Classical Transcriptions are now available from the Digital Library as well as in various print editions.
-A wide variety of jazz and popular piano arrangements, both solos and duets, are now included and more are being added daily, with the initial emphasis on the upper level arrangements for professionals and intermediate to advanced pianists.
+A wide variety of jazz and popular piano arrangements, both solos and duets, are now included, with the initial emphasis on the upper level arrangements for professionals and intermediate to advanced pianists.
 The bulk of the Christmas catalog is now available, including all of the intermediate-professional solo and duet arrangements.
+In addition to the individual piano editions, recent releases include several complete editions from the Plus 12 Series and a series of collected arrangements titled 5 Packs.
 We will continue to add titles as digital rights are acquired and will post announcements about new additions on the Digital Library page, on the Home Page in the area of New Releases, as well as updating this page.
 Detailed information about searching, purchasing and working with the files in the Digital Library is available on the Digital Library page.